James Beard: Career

 Beard moved to New York City in 1937.
 Unlucky in the theater, he and friend Bill Rhodes capitalized on the cocktail party craze by opening Hors d'Oeuvre, Inc., a catering company.
 This led to lecturing, teaching, writing, and the realization "that part of his mission [as a food connoisseur] was to defend the pleasure of real cooking and fresh ingredients against the assault of the Jell-O-mold people and the domestic scientists."
 He published his first cookbook in 1940: Hors D'Oeuvre and Canapés, a compilation of his catering recipes.
 According to fellow cooking enthusiast Julia Child, this book put him on the culinary map.

 World War II rationing ended Beard's catering business.
 He enlisted in the Army and was trained as a cryptographic specialist.
 Because he had hoped to serve in the hotel management division of the Army Quartermaster Corps, he sought and obtained release from the Army in 1943 based on a regulation applying to men over age 38.

 From August 1946 to May 1947, he hosted I Love to Eat, a live television cooking show on NBC, beginning his ascent as an American food authority.
-According to Child, "Through the years he gradually became not only the leading culinary figure in the country, but 'The Dean of American Cuisine'."

 In 1952, when Helen Evans Brown published her Helen Brown's West Coast Cook Book, Beard wrote her a letter igniting a friendship that lasted until Brown's death.
 The two, along with her husband Phillip, developed a friendship which was both professional and personal.
 Beard and Brown became like siblings, admonishing and encouraging each other, as well as collaborating.

 According to the James Beard Foundation website, "In 1955, he established The James Beard Cooking School.
 He continued to teach cooking to men and women for the next thirty years, both at his own schools (in New York City and Seaside, Oregon), and around the country at women's clubs, other cooking schools, and civic groups.
 He was a tireless traveler, bringing his message of good food, honestly prepared with fresh, wholesome, American ingredients, to a country just becoming aware of its own culinary heritage."